spockbots/city/docs/html/_sources/design.rst.txt

   and the robot in Mindstorm.
 Is this improved in Python

 * In contrast to Windows, the GUI on Mac seems slower.
-  Is the development in python faster?
+  Is the development in Python faster?

 * We often ran out of screen space as the programs were long.
-  Does using python help?
+  Does using Python help?

 * We had some issues with the Gyro and light sensors in the mindstor GUI.
-Do these issues occur also in python?
+Do these issues occur also in Python?

 .. list-table:: Python and Mindtsorm GUI comparison